 Luckily, many treatment centers offer specialized programs that address the unique difficulties presented by a dual diagnosis like PTSD and addiction.
-Addiction Campuses has several state-of-the-art rehab facilities that provide customized recovery plans for individuals suffering from co-occurring disorders.
+Vertava Health has several state-of-the-art rehab facilities that provide customized recovery plans for individuals suffering from co-occurring disorders.

 What Is PTSD?

 Post-traumatic stress disorder is a condition characterized by intense and disturbing feelings and thoughts related to a past traumatic experience.
 People may develop PTSD after events such as war, natural disasters, abuse, and significant or sudden loss.

 Individuals with this condition may experience flashbacks to the event or have nightmares.
 They may also feel intense emotions such as sadness, depression, and anger.
 Some people with PTSD may withdraw from friends or family and often avoid situations or people who remind them of the traumatic event.